Human food: Legal definition

 Some countries list a legal definition of food, often referring them with the word foodstuff.
 These countries list food as any item that is to be processed, partially processed, or unprocessed for consumption.
 The listing of items included as food includes any substance intended to be, or reasonably expected to be, ingested by humans.
 In addition to these foodstuffs, drink, chewing gum, water, or other items processed into said food items are part of the legal definition of food.
-Items not included in the legal definition of food include animal feed, live animals (unless being prepared for sale in a market), plants prior to harvesting, medicinal products, cosmetics, tobacco and tobacco products, narcotic or psychotropic substances, and residues and contaminants.
+Items not included in the legal definition of food include animal feed, live animals (unless being prepared for sale in a market), plants before harvesting, medicinal products, cosmetics, tobacco and tobacco products, narcotic or psychotropic substances, and residues and contaminants.